![]() deutsches Glossar |

 station exit signal. (mainly used outside North America).

-2) North American term for an opposing interlocking signal
+2) North American term for the opposing interlocking signal

 a train passes when leaving interlocking